 The Flagstaff House, Ghana’s seat of Government, might be re-christened the Golden Jubilee House as Nana Akufo-Addo takes office from January 7, 2017.

 The plush presidential palace was re-built in 2008 during the tenure of former President John Agyekum Kufuor.
-It was then known as the Golden Jubilee House until the National Democratic Congress (NDC) took over governance of the country in 2009 under the late president Mills.
+It was then known as the Golden Jubilee House until the National Democratic Congress (NDC) took over governance of the country in 2009 under the late president Prof.

-He moved the office of the president back to the Osu Castle and later changed the sign in front of the building back to its original name claiming that the previous government had not used a Legislative Instrument to effect the change as required by law.
+John Evans Atta Mills.
+Mills moved the office of the president back to the Osu Castle and later changed the sign in front of the building back to its original name claiming that the previous government had not used a Legislative Instrument to effect the change as required by law.

 “Yes, we are going to use the name Golden Jubilee House to refer to the presidential palace instead of Flagstaff House.
-That’s how Nana Addo has referred to it throughout his campaign,” a top official of the incoming NPP government told revealed.
+That’s how Nana Addo has referred to it throughout his campaign,” a top official of the incoming NPP government revealed.

 “Everybody should come and ride on the back of the Elephant.
 The Elephant has entered the White House let us get the elephant in the Jubilee House – Ghana’s seat of government,” Nana Addo said during the 2016 electioneering.